Jezzffihuter2022/wangchuyao.github.io/_pages/teaching.md

 I approach teaching as a process of cultivating conceptual clarity, analytical precision, and critical openness in students.

-My teaching combines interactive methods with conceptually grounded content and rigorous research methods.
+My teaching combines conceptually grounded content and rigorous research methods.
 I engage students from diverse disciplinary and cultural backgrounds through real-world cases and flipped classroom models.

 I have taught **3 postgraduate and undergraduate courses across 7 terms** in social sciences and quantitative methods, receiving formal pedagogical training and achieved excellent teaching evaluation scores: **5.00, 4.91, and 5.00 (out of 5)**.